SS-Mehjabin/PISA/README.md

 # PISA
-This repository contains the code for the following paper: S.S.
-Mehjabin, M. Younis, "PISA: PUF-based IoT Swarm Attestation Protocol", submitted to IEEE Internet of Things Journal, 21 February 2025 (under review)
+This repository contains the code for the following paper: Mehjabin, S.S. and Younis, M., 2025.
+PISA: PUF-Based IoT Swarm Attestation Protocol.
+IEEE Internet of Things Journal, 12(17), pp.36094-36111.